 What is an ESIC?
 An Early Stage Innovation Company (ESIC) is a company that has started in the last 3 years, has expenses of less than $1 million and has assessable income of less than $200k.
 It is also involved in innovation.

-Effective from 01 July 2016, sophisticated investors that invest in Early Stage Innovation Companies (ESICs) are eligible for a 20% tax offset.
+The offset is capped at $200,000 per year for sophisticated investors and non-sophisticated investors are able to invest up to $50,000 per year on which they can claim the 20% offset for non-sophisticated investors.
 This applies to amounts invested up to $200k per annum.
 Non-sophisticated investors can also access this limited to a tax offset of $50,000 investment per year.

 This means that if a sophisticated angel investor invests $200k in an ESIC they get a $40k tax offset.
 This make end of financial year a particularly attractive time to be raising capital.